celupa/DocsIntern/README.md

 The app is hosted on GIT but the models are hosted on **Google Drive**.

 * clone repo
-* download models from Google Drive and place them into the folder **quant_models**: https://drive.google.com/file/d/1fT0ZcRXRamSDIT1saJWWvl5fYDHoDacL/view?usp=drive_link
+* download the models from Google Drive and place the unzipped **quant_models** folder into the app folder: https://drive.google.com/file/d/1fT0ZcRXRamSDIT1saJWWvl5fYDHoDacL/view?usp=drive_link
 * install dependencies with *env.yml*
 * the project name should not be changed (keep it *DocsIntern*)
 * run *app.py* to launch Gradio in localhost